What are the Risks Associated with Industrial IoT (Industrial Internet of Things)?

 Device hijacking

-Device hijacking occurs when a malicious actor takes control of an IoT endpoint device or sensor, often without the owner being aware that a breach has occurred.
+Device hijacking occurs when a malicious actor takes control of an IoT endpoint device or IoT sensor, often without the owner being aware that a breach has occurred.

 Depending on how “smart” your endpoint devices are, device hijacking can vary in terms of how big of a risk or concern it poses.